-Stage 11 Approval and Publication of the Plan, Environmental Report and Action Programme Once Scottish Ministers receive the Examination Report, they may approve the Plan in whole or in part (with or without modification), or reject the plan.
-The SDPA then have to publish the plan as soon as possible after approval.
+Approval and Publication of the Plan, Environmental Report and Action Programme Once Scottish Ministers receive the Examination Report, they may approve the Plan in whole or in part (with or without modification), or reject the plan.
+Clydeplan will then publish the plan as soon as possible after approval.

-When June 2017
+Estimated Spring 2017

-Why Statutory Process
+Statutory Process

-With Whom All Stakeholders
+All Stakeholders

-By Whom Scottish Ministers/GCVSDPA
+Scottish Ministers/Clydeplan

-How Advertisement in a local newspaper; Notify representees Notify stakeholders Two copies to Scottish Ministers Deposit at council offices and local libraries Clydeplan website; Twitter
+Notice in The Herald newspaper; Notify those who made representations to the Proposed Plan; Notify stakeholders; Two copies of SDP to Scottish Ministers; Deposit copies of SDP at council offices and local libraries; Clydeplan website; Twitter

 Stage 12 Strategic Environmental Assessment Post Adoption Statement This details how environmental considerations have been integrated into the Plan.

-When July 2017 as soon as practicable after approval of the SDP

-Why Statutory Process

-With Whom SNH, Historic Scotland, SEPA

-By Whom Clydeplan Core Team

-How Direct Communication
+When July 2017 as soon as possible after approval of the SDP Why Statutory Process With Whom SNH, Historic Environment Scotland, SEPA By Whom Clydeplan How Direct Communication